-Finally, we were able through an invitation from Gurudeva to come to Kauai for Satguru Pūrṇimā.
+Finally, we were able through an invitation from Gurudeva to come to Kauai for Satguru Pûrn imâ.
 I was about seven months' pregnant with our first child.
 When I saw Gurudeva I was so surprised at what a tall person he was, with his white, flowing hair.
-His darśana was so powerful, I was almost overwhelmed.
+His darshana was so powerful, I was almost overwhelmed.
 I had never been in the presence of such a refined soul.
 This was all so new to me.
 We continued our studies and finally came to a point where we were able to give Gurudeva three choices for our new Saivite Hindu names.

 After receiving our new names, we went to tell our parents about this.
 Both sets of parents lived in the surrounding area, and we saw them often, so even though this was new (our name change), it wasn't a surprise.
 But they did take a while to adjust.
 It was interesting that it was my father who first started to call me by my new name, and it wasn't long after that my mother did also.

-We continued our studies with Gurudeva and proceeded
+We continued our studies with Gurudeva and Asha Alahan's severance letter from her Catholic church. to follow the steps towards severance.

-Missian San Luis Rey Parish October 25, 1982 TO WHOM IT MAY CONCERN: RE: Asha Alahan $\ensuremath{\mathsf{ASHA}}$ ALAHAN states to me she no longer wishes to practice her Catholic faith.
-She states she is "giving up her Catholic Faith", to join your Saivite Bindu Religion, thus in the eyes of the Church she is apostosizing.
-Rev. Paul Feichter, O.F.M.
-Associate Pastor 714/757-3250 4070 Missian Avenus San Luis Rey, California 92068 to follow the steps towards severance.
 I had been confirmed in the Catholic Church so I needed to go back to the original parish where this had taken place and talk to the priest, have him understand my position and ask if he would please write a letter of severance for me.
 By the time I had finished speaking with him, he was unsure on what to say to me.

 He denied me the letter and suggested that I speak with the Archbishop of that diocese.
 I called and made an appointment with this person.
 I felt since I was going to a higher authority than the local priest that this should be easier.
 I was wrong.
 I thought he might understand my position and agree to write a letter for me.
 I was wrong.
 Well, he was not at all happy (even on the verge of anger) and totally refused to let me explain myself.
-So I left, wondering where I might go next.